pygfx/pygfx-benchmarks/results/bm_wgpu_buffer_chunksize.md

 ## Conclusion

 It seems safe to use a chunksize that is about 1/16th of the buffer size, capped by a size of about 1MB.
+Interestingly, the numbers for the tipping points are very similar for the different devices uses in these benchmarks.